| ..

 Outlet Conditions

-outlet conditions, the neurologic examination is negative and radiographs
+thoracic outlet conditions, the neurologic examination is negative and

-normal with the structure involved difficult or impossible to identify.
+radiographs normal with the structure involved difficult or impossible

-It is assumed that the ligamentous support structure or the joints
+to identify.
+It is assumed that the ligamentous support structure

 between the articular processes have been injured and occasionally,